rohitraomanim/Codeforces-solution/README.md

 Solving one problem every day, starting from beginner-level (rating 800) and working my way up.
 Each solution is written and understood independently before being uploaded here.

-## Structure

-Files are named using the problem number and short title, e.g.:
-4A_Watermelon.java
-158A_NextRound.java
-110A_NearlyLuckyNumber.java

 ## Progress Log

 | Date | Problem | Status |